Niks is a travel lover. After exploring some amazing places, he writes about the benefits and myths about traveling to serve travelers.

 This is a myth, which some introverts consider as a disadvantage.
 Traveling in groups and socializing with people has many benefits.
 But it is not mandatory.
 You don't have to dance with the mobs at the Times New Square, New York, (though it is amazing) to prove that you had a fun-filled travel memory.
-At times you can avoid roaming around the crowded destinations if that's not what you want.
+At times you can avoid roaming around crowded destinations if that's not what you want.

 This is the most common myth about traveling.
-Yes, traveling at the world-famous tourist destinations does need to have a good amount of money in your pockets and your bank.
-But Travelling doesn't mean packing your bags, putting on your spacesuit, entering in the rocket and landing on the Moon!
+Yes, traveling to the world-famous tourist destinations does need to have a good amount of money in your pockets and your bank.
+But Travelling doesn't mean packing your bags, putting on your spacesuit, entering in the rocket, and landing on the Moon!
 You can always visit that spot on the outskirts of your city which is less expensive.
 What if you visited it a lot of times?

 Then you can always research and ask the travel enthusiasts about the nearby places that you still haven't been to. visiting the same place in different seasons can also be a great change.
 Another way is by volunteering in the NGO programs, which will take you for their activities to somewhere you have never been, which won't be much expensive.
 There will be something unique about that place. if you are willing to travel then there is always some way.
 Travel loans are one solution.